wrjodjana/obsidian-vault/computer-science/computer systems/x as a service.md

 ### Functions as a Service (FaaS)
 - Sending cloud providers a function and send back as a result of running that function
-- Also called "serverless cinoytubg"
+- Also called "serverless computing"

 **Purchase**
-- Executions of a function I provi
+- Executions of a function I provide

+**Abstracted away by service provider**
+- Hardware
+- Virtualization
+- Operating System
+- Containers
+- Compilers/Interpreter

+**Large commercial providers**
+- AWS Lambda
+- Azure Functions
+- GCP Cloud Functions